singh-man/books/crackingTheCoding/18_advancedTopics.md

 Part 2: Try a sum of squares of the values.
 A trie might help us short-circuit.
 What if you stored the whole list of words in the trie?
 Each connected subgraph represents a group of synonyms.
-To find each group,we  can do repeated breadth-first(or depth-first) searches.
+To find each group, we  can do repeated breadth-first(or depth-first) searches.

 Describe the runtime of the brute force solution.